 Syncing CRMs across all platforms

 Conversation happen in so many places today that it is becoming more and more important that your CRM syncs everything across all the different platforms – including email, phone calls and social media.￼￼

 ￼￼ that didn’t used to be a standard feature but it’s becoming more and more important.
-Make sure you consider all the channels were communications happen as you’re picking a CRM.￼
+Make sure you consider all the channels were communications happen as you pick a CRM.￼

-Relationship and follow up matter to build an audience and drive business.
+Relationships and follow-up matter to build an audience and drive business.
 That includes the speed at which we respond.
-Pick the right medium, the right intervals and the right level of authentic human interaction to move your relationship forward.
+Pick the right medium, the right intervals, and the right level of authentic human interaction to move your relationship forward.